-\paragraph{Instance-level Pose Estimation} PPF (Point Pair Features)~\cite{drost2010model} set the pre-deep learning standard for instance-level pose estimation, utilizing local geometric features from point clouds.
-The deep learning era began with PoseCNN~\cite{xiang2017posecnn}, leading to several advanced methods.
-DeepIM~\cite{li2018deepim} approached pose estimation as an image matching task, iteratively refining estimations.
-DenseFusion~\cite{wang2019densefusion} combined global and local features for pose estimation in cluttered scenes, while CosyPose~\cite{labbe2020cosypose} integrated a global refinement strategy in its end-to-end pipeline.
-SurfEmb~\cite{haugaard2022surfemb} leveraged surface embeddings for correspondence matching, and GDRNPP~\cite{Wang_2021_GDRN} employed geometry-guided regression for enhanced prediction.
+PPF (Point Pair Features)~\cite{drost2010model} is a pre-deep learning standard for instance-level pose estimation, using local geometric features from point clouds.
+PoseCNN~\cite{xiang2017posecnn} is the first model trained end-to-end for the task.
+CosyPose~\cite{labbe2020cosypose} integrates a global refinement strategy in its end-to-end pipeline.
+SurfEmb~\cite{haugaard2022surfemb} leverages surface embeddings for correspondence matching, and GDRNPP~\cite{Wang_2021_GDRN} uses geometry-guided regression.